What’s Vegetarian at Jack in the Box? Your Ultimate Guide (Updated for 2026)

 Jack in the Box has been a West Coast drive-thru staple for more than 70 years, and it earned a spot in fast-food history by being the first major chain to take orders through a two-way intercom.
 Here are the milestones worth knowing:

-• 1951: Robert O. Peterson opens the first Jack in the Box in San Diego, California — the first major chain to use a two-way intercom for ordering.
+• 1951: Robert O. Peterson opens the first Jack in the Box in San Diego, California, and runs it as the first major chain to use a two-way intercom for ordering.

 • 1960: Foodmaker, Inc. is formed as the holding company behind the brand.